matheus23/irreactive.com/content/declarative-apis.md

 # Going further

 The points in this blog post go beyond just _graphics_ APIs.
-Expression-based programming with types (a.k.a. _functional_ programming) can be applied widely.
+Expression-based programming with types (a.k.a. _functional programming!_) can be applied widely.
 Nonetheless, I'm personally very interested in finding good solutions for graphics APIs and especially user interface programming, so I want to take this principle further:

 * What about responsive pictures?
 Layout?
 Tables?
 Grids?
 * What about interaction?
 Clicking things, click regions, focus?
 State?